mw-orcl/Move_Improve/lab700/content.md

 ​	1.
 Connect to your ATP from SQL Developer

 From the SQL Developer worksheet create a credential for ATP to access the object store.
 You will need to run the DBMS\_CLOUD.CREATE\_CREDENTIAL package below from your ATP session.
-Replace the names in RED with your own names.
+Replace the names with your own names.

 ​	2.
 Give the credential a name

 ​	3.
 Provide your OCI login username

 ​	4.
 Provide the OCI Auth Token password to access the Object Storage.
 You should have created this in the earlier lab.
 For the instructor-led class this password will be provided to you.

-Note: For reference, an Auth Token can be created from your OCI user settings.
-The Auth Token creation will generate the password.